Fiserv/silvercore/docs/api-reference/1-account.md

 # Account

-We offer different inquiries via Restful that allows to show account information such as components (main account + additionals), financial status and online transactional activity.
-It also offer other satellite actions such as limit management, travel notification, card turn off, among others.
+We offer different inquiries via Restful that allows to show account information and it´s components (main account + additionals).
+It also provides other satellite actions such as limit management, travel notification, card turn off, among others.

 <!--
 type: tab